Arizona Wildcats Bold Training Camp Observations

 Three Observations

-- So far in camp, Olson has been part of the rotation and has seen some snaps with the first team unit.
-Now, the Wildcats have been consistently rotating three tight ends in him, Tyler Powell and Keyan Burnett.
+- From the very first time defensive coordinator Danny Gonzales stepped foot on Arizona’s campus he has brought energy to the coaching staff.
+Now as the top defensive coach that energy has been elevated to another level and is rubbing off on the team and his unit.

-- Now, I do think he is third on that list but with the style of offense that Doege is running, I could see him getting multiple snaps throughout a game and will make an impact on the offense.
+- Gonzales is going to be a very creative defensive coordinator this season for Arizona that will be aggressive in what he throws at opposing offenses.
+The Wildcats will be playing with high energy and a purpose to get into the backfield and create havoc.

-Please be sure to share your thoughts on the developments from Arizona football training camp.
-To do so, follow us on our X count by clicking on the link.
+Please be sure to share your thoughts on the developments from Arizona Wildcats training camp.
+To do so, follow us on our X account by clicking on the link.